TreeViz/metastyle/documentation/nexss specification.md

        false */

   font-family, font-size, etc.
-    /* options to override the default fonts set by the canvas /*
+    /* options to override the default fonts set by the figure /*

   border-color: black;
   border-size: 1px;